pettik/Udemy--vanillawebprojects-02/README.md

 **The second** of a series of **20 small projects** in **Vanilla JavaScript** from the [**Udemy course**](https://www.udemy.com/course/web-projects-with-vanilla-javascript/) by author [Brad Traversy](https://www.traversymedia.com/) with this [Brad's original GitHub repository](https://github.com/bradtraversy/vanillawebprojects).

-# 02: Movie Seat Booking | Intro Project
+# 02: Movie Seat Booking

 Display movie choices and seats in a theater to select from in order to purchase tickets